ARPA-SIMC/dballe/doc/fapi_reference.md

 Parameters:

 * `dsn`: The ODBC DSN of the database to use
+* `user`: The username used to connect to the database
+* `password`: The username used to connect to the database
 * `dbahandle`: The database handle that can be passed to idba_preparati to work with the database.

+Return value:

+The error indication for the function.
 Connect to the database.

 This function can be called more than once once to connect to different databases at the same time.
 <a name='idba_arrivederci'></a>
 #### idba_arrivederci(dbahandle)